If you are new to selling on Amazon, then you might be confused about when to use the different Amazon UPC Codes, FNKSU Codes, ASINS, EANs, and GTINS.

 A GTIN is the ‘Global Trade Item Number’ and is also referred to as a ‘Barcode’.
 It is the umbrella term for UPCs and EANs and is usually a numerical code between 12 and 14 digits.
 Each unique product should have its own unique GTIN.

 A UPC barcode number is a 12 digit Universal Product Code predominantly used in North America.
 When you register for a UPC number, you typically receive a scannable barcode.

 You need a UPC barcode number so you can list a product on Amazon!
 This is mandatory.
 Amazon will not let you list an item without a valid Amazon UPC code (unless you successfully apply for GTIN exemption – please see below)!

 The EAN code is a 12 or 13 digit European Article Number.
 It’s basically the European equivalent of the UPC code.
-Similarly, with the UPC codes, we strongly recommend you only obtain an EAN through the official GS1 authority for issuing EAN codes – GS1 UK website: www.gs1uk.org
+We strongly recommend you only obtain an EAN through the official GS1 authority for issuing EAN codes – GS1 UK website: www.gs1uk.org

-The ISBN Code is the ‘International Standard Book Number’ and is either 10 or 13 digits in length depending on when the book was published.
-All books published after January 1, 2007 have 13 digit ISBN codes.
+The ISBN Code is the ‘International Standard Book Number’ and is either 10 or 13 digits in length, depending on when the book was published.
+All books published after January 1, 2007, have 13 digit ISBN codes.

-FNSKUs are what you will print out on labels and will want to apply to each product unit.
+FNSKUs are what you will print out on labels and apply to each product unit.
 If your product also has a scannable UPC barcode, you will need to affix the FNSKU barcode label OVER the UPC barcode so that it is covered entirely.